AdamByerly/BMCNNwHFCs/data/README.md

 The following information can be found in each of the experiments' sub-directories.

 ### all_wrong
-This folder contains renderings of the MNIST evaluation digits that no model in the experiment predicted correctly.
+This directory contains renderings of the MNIST evaluation digits that no model in the experiment predicted correctly.

 Note: _Files are named with the following pattern: ``XXXX(Y).gif``.
 Where ``XXXX`` is the position of the image in the MNIST evluation data and ``Y`` is the label for that image._

 ### disagreeing
-This folder contains renderings of the MNIST evaluation digits that were predicted correctly by at least one model in the experiment and incorrectly by at least one model.
+This directory contains renderings of the MNIST evaluation digits that were predicted correctly by at least one model in the experiment and incorrectly by at least one model.

 _See the note in the_ **all_wrong** _section above regarding the interpretation of the files' names in this directory._